 HMRC aims to process research and development (R&D) tax credit claims for SMEs within 28 days.
 However, the length of time it takes for HMRC to review an R&D tax credit claim will depend on the complexity of your structure and accounts, as well as the nature of the claim itself.
 It may also depend on what time of year your claim is submitted.

-The main factor in determining how long it takes HMRC to review an R&D tax credit claim is whether you are an SME or large company.
+Usually, the main factor in determining how long it takes HMRC to review an R&D tax credit claim is whether you are an SME or a large company.
+But, at the moment, there are delays in HMRC’s processing times impacting how long it takes for businesses to receive their R&D tax credits benefit.

 If you are an SME, HMRC provides guidance and insight into how they will deal with a claim in their general practice note.
 The guidance says that HMRC aims to process R&D tax credit claims within 28 days.
 So if you make an R&D tax credit claim, you can expect it to be reviewed and paid out relatively quickly.